AbhiK002/blappy-fird/README.md

     - if the `content` string doesn't only contain numbers, the score is invalid and therefore "0" is written into the file
     - in case it does contain only numbers,
       - `content` is converted into an integer by using `int(content)`
-      - if that integer is above 1500, the player is a God apparently and has spent a lot of time on the game (or changed the text file manually)
-        - `self.current_highscore_in_file` is set to `"GOD???"`
-      - if it is above 100000, the player is a Cheater.
+      - if it is above 5000, the player is a Cheater, most probably.
         - `self.current_highscore_in_file` is set to `"CHEATER"`
       - these string values will be displayed to the user in the GUI later on >:)
       - else, `self.current_highscore_in_file` is set to the integer itself which was the high score of the player last time they played Blappy Fird